-(d) a declaration by the applicant that he or she has maintained his or her competency to carry out the high risk work, including by obtaining any reassessment directed under regulation 95.
+(d) a declaration by the applicant that he or maintained his she has or her competency to carry out the high risk work. including by obtaining any directed reassessment under regulation 95.

 See section 268 of the Act for offences relating to the giving of false or misleading information under the Act or these regulations.